-Either way, and we all know this to be true, there’s nothing much you can do to alleviate your own suffering that doesn’t bring more suffering with it.
+Either way, what we all know to be true is that there’s nothing much you can do to alleviate your own suffering that doesn’t bring more suffering with it.
 No substance, no act of willpower, nothing that we can do on our own can prevent our suffering when it comes.

 …then your suffering has no purpose.
 Romans 8:28 is true only if it includes the pain that you experience.
 If it’s only the good things that God ordains in our life, then what is the purpose of all the bad things?
 There isn’t one.
 Our pain and suffering is reduced to a mere by-product of God’s passiveness and lack of control.

 But we know that’s not the case.
 God, whose goal and desire is to magnify the glory of His name through the joy of His people, is not going to create a world in which any measure of glory of His will be lost.
 For the purposes of His glory and our joy, the world we live in is the best of all possible worlds (I explain this a little more towards the end of this message here).
 That means that your pain is not meaningless.
 Your suffering is not arbitrary.
 It is calculated, specific, and particularly chosen in God’s plan to bring you joy and to bring Him glory.